Tamas-Gavlider/choose-smart/README.md

 ### Languages used

-HTML,CSS and JavaScriptwere used to create this website.
+HTML,CSS and JavaScript were used to create this website.

 ### Frameworks, Libraries & Programs Used